 At present the professions, as well as the various trades, are open to women.
 Divinity, law, medicine, shop-keeping, brokerage, musical and literary composition, painting, and sculpture.
 Women may make shoes, or work in wood, iron, etc. They may be chosen for many offices—post offices, and others of a public nature are held by them—if to no great extent, at least sufficient to show that no obstacles are laid in their way other than those which are natural and cannot be removed.

 Women need to realize that feminism is based on lies and that it has enslaved them to ideals that are unnatural and destructive.
 They need to realize that the dichotomy of the “fulfilled” working mother who “has it all” vs. the “drudge” housewife is a false dichotomy created by feminism to entrap women in feminism’s designs on the world.
-This dichotomy was created by women who themselves were unhappy with their own lives, and so decided that all women must be unhappy like them and in need of release from the traditional bonds of womanhood.
-This amounts to a mistaken solution to a problem that didn’t even exist.
+This dichotomy was created by women who themselves were unhappy with their own lives, and so decided that all women must be unhappy like them and in need of release from the traditional boundaries of womanhood.
+This amounts to a mistaken solution to a problem that didn’t exist.

 If we peeled away the years and layers of feminist ideology that have grown up around us and were able to find woman alone, unadorned by the trappings of feminism, we would find the average woman relatively content as wife and mother, no doubt with various complaints and dissatisfactions as are to be expected in a fallen world.
 More serious problems are also to be expected like infidelity and addictions.
 However, such problems of individual marriages do not warrant, and are not properly addressed by, tearing down the traditional roles of man and woman and seeking to create a utopian matriarchy where women have perfect control of their destiny.